aglebionek/Engineering-Degree-Thesis/README.md

 This directory contains the code of the application.
 To run it, open the **index.html** file in your browser.

+### prolog

+This directory contains an implementation of the application in Prolog, and a README file with instructions on how to run it.

 ## Paper

 ### Abstract